Duration of Phototherapy in Newborn

-It is important to monitor the baby’s bilirubin levels closely during phototherapy to ensure that the treatment is effective and that the baby is not at risk of developing complications from high bilirubin levels, such as kernicterus.
+It is important to closely monitor the baby’s bilirubin levels during phototherapy to ensure that the treatment is effective and that the baby is not at risk of developing complications from high bilirubin levels, such as kernicterus.
 In some cases, additional blood tests may be needed to assess the effectiveness of the treatment and determine when it is safe to discontinue phototherapy.

 Overall, the duration of phototherapy in newborns should be individualized based on the baby’s specific clinical condition and response to treatment.
 Close collaboration between healthcare providers, including neonatologists and pediatricians, is essential to ensure that phototherapy is administered safely and effectively to achieve the best outcomes for the baby.